 Many types of plants will do well when trained as small trees.
 Here are five of the most popular choices:

 Fuchsia is easy to grow and very luxuriant.
 You can start it as a cutting.
-Remember to take your cutting from one of the upright varieties as you will be training it to stand up straight.
+Remember to take your cutting from one of the upright varieties as you will be training it to stand up straight with a clear trunk.

 Once you have a small, established Fuchsia plant, begin training it using a stake.
 Your goal is to establish in strong, straight, upright stem.

 To do this, you must prune and pinch back shoots and upstarts diligently throughout the first year.
 Keep only the topknot of growth which you wish to encourage.

 When your plant has reached its desired height (during the second year) trim back the topknot and keep it trimmed to encourage more bushy growth.

 Chrysanthemum frutescens (Marguerite) is a small shrub.
 Treat it as you would a fuchsia.

 You should top the tree out toward the end of summer by trimming and pinching back the topknot to encourage bushy growth.

 In the coming spring you will see a dense ball of green foliage, which will soon be adorned with white flowers.

 All sorts of roses do well as standards, but you must start with wild stock and then graft on the type of rose you want to display at the top.